 - Potassium was the first element found by electrolysis.

 - Potassium has a low density for an element.
 Simple potassium metal will swim on water.

 - This burns with a deep red in a flame test.
-When in water, the flame gets on a lilac-colored hue.
+When in water, the flame gets on a lilac-coloured hue.

-- It is the seventh several abundant elements in the human body.
+- It is the seventh of several abundant elements in the human body.